lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

    retransmitted can find an opportunity for that transmission.

-   When the fragment sender transmits the All-1 fragment, it initializes and starts its retransmission timer to a long value (e.g. several times the initial Inactivity timer).
-If an ACK is received before expiration of this timer, the fragment sender retransmits any lost fragments reported by the ACK, or if the ACK confirms successful reception of all fragments of the last window, transmission of the fragmented packet ends.
+   When the fragment sender transmits the All-1 fragment, it starts its Retransmission Timer with a large timeout value (e.g. several times that of the initial Inactivity timer).
+If an ACK is received before expiration of this timer, the fragment sender retransmits any lost fragments reported by the ACK, or if the ACK confirms successful reception of all fragments of the last window, the transmission of the fragmented packet is considered complete.
    If the timer expires, and no ACK has been received since the start of the timer, the fragment sender assumes that the All-1 fragment has been successfully received (and possibly, the last ACK